Turks & Caicos Historical Sights & Attractions

 The salt-producing islands have expansive natural seawater ponds, many of which were developed in varying degrees to facilitate the rapid evaporation of seawater.

 It’s known that prehistoric Taino natives would travel to the Turks Islands to gather the naturally accumulating sea salt, as did early European explorers.
 By the end of the 1600s, the Bermudians began to seriously establish the industry.

 The system of salt production became more sophisticated over time, with dividing walls in the salinas to split up different levels of brine, gates to control input from the ocean, and windmills to pump water between ponds.
-This allowed for efficient evaporation and at the height of production about 800 acres of salt pond was worked over the three islands.
+This allowed for efficient evaporation and at the height of production about 800 acres (324 hectares) of salt ponds were worked over the three islands.

-Due to the larger populations and economical income that salt exports afforded, small towns grew on the three salt islands, with architecture based off the British Bermudian Colonial style.
+Due to the larger populations and economical income that salt exports afforded, small towns grew on the three salt islands, with architecture based on the British Bermudian Colonial style.